-Save The Snakes supports Jane C. Oliveira to increase awareness about snake conservation in Rio de Janeiro, Brazil.
+Through the Save The Snakes Support Grant Program, Save The Snakes supported Jane C. Oliveira in 2019 to increase awareness about snake conservation in Rio de Janeiro, Brazil.
 Jane has been providing snake talks for local groups in Rio de Janeiro’s Serra das Torred Natural Monument region since 2018.
 She has prepared guides on venomous snakes in the locality and shown the locals how to identify them.
 She hopes to expand her efforts to increase capacity building within other areas and work with residents close to other Conservation Units.

 The countryman as a multiplier of ideas for snake conservation